 10. NUK Simply Natural with SafeTemp — Best with Temperature Indicator

 The NUK Simply Natural has one feature I haven’t seen on any other bottle: SafeTemp technology.
 A blue thermometer indicator on the bottle fades and disappears when the milk is too hot, then reappears once it’s cooled to a safe temperature.
-No more doing the awkward wrist-test at 3 a.m. — especially helpful when dad or grandma is on feeding duty and less confident about getting the temperature right.
+No more doing the awkward wrist-test at 3 a.m.

 • SafeTemp prevents feeding milk that’s too hot